← Back to ResourcesBreed Comparisons

 • Manageable with awareness

-Critical difference: IVDD is unpredictable + requires constant prevention behavior modification.
-MDR1 is predictable + requires drug list awareness + vet communication.
-IVDD often higher lifetime cost without prevention investment.
-MDR1 lower lifetime cost if properly managed.
+Critical difference: IVDD is unpredictable and demands constant prevention behaviour.
+MDR1 is predictable and demands drug list awareness plus vet communication.
+IVDD often costs more across a lifetime without prevention investment.
+MDR1 costs less if managed.

 Other health concerns: